mnipper/isurvey/README.md

 To get a list of all answers:

     Isurvey::Answer.all

+To get a list of all results:

+    Isurvey::Result.all

 All of the properties available through the iSurvey API are also available through the gem.
 You obtain a property value by calling for it on the appropriate class; for example, Isurvey::Answer.first.screen_id would give you the screen_id of the first Answer.